yassouali/fast.ai_notes/cutting_edge_DL/lecture10.md

 And now we can go ahead the load the wights using `torch.load`, and it return a dictionary containing the name of the layer and a tensor/array of those weights.

-The `map_location`argument gives us the possibility to remap the Tensor location at load time usingd.
+The `map_location` argument gives us the possibility to remap the Tensor location at load time.
 For example this will forcefully remap everything onto CPU: `torch.load('my_file.pt', map_location=lambda storage, location: 'cpu')`, that is not being used in our case.

 ```python
 wgts = torch.load(PRE_LM_PATH, map_location=lambda storage, loc: storage)
 ```

 Now the problem is that wikitext language model was built with a certain vocabulary which was not the same as ours.
 The IMDB vocabulary is not the same as wikitext103 model’s vocab.
 So we need to map one to the other.
-That’s simple with the dictonanry `itos` for the wikitext vocab, mapping the indices to the words.
+That’s simple with the dictionary `itos` for the wikitext vocab, mapping the indices to the words.

 So first we can use `defaultdict` to do a reverse mapping, with a value -1 in when we access the dictionary, the key (or the word) we're looking for in the wikitext vocab is not there.